This butter cake recipe project has been a long time in the making!

 - Add the rest of the egg whites and mix at low speed (4) until all the egg whites have just disappeared.

-- Bake in pre-heated 160°C oven for 50mins or until the top of the cake is springy and a skewer comes out clean.
+Use a chopstick to even out the batter and spatula to smooth the top - Bake in pre-heated 160°C oven for 50mins or until the top of the cake is springy and a skewer comes out clean.

 - Cool the cake upside down on a cooling rack until completely cool.